-Are you looking for a training space or circus tuition? Contact: email@example.com

-- Are you a potential partner and would like to know more about performing artist and the Circus Helsinki facility?
+-Are you a potential partner and would like to know more about Circus Helsinki’s performing group and facilities?
 Contact: firstname.lastname@example.org

 Circus Helsinki was founded in 2001.
-It started off as a school of seven students but has grown to be the biggest recreational circus school in Finland with 922 students (2015).
-Circus Helsinki employs four full-time and one half-time office worker.
-There are 28 instructors and six board members.
-The school has a 700 square meter training facility in Helsinki and an additional 300 square meters in the same building for storage, offices, dressing rooms and lounge space.
+It started off as a school of seven students but has grown to be the biggest recreational circus school in Finland with about 1100 students.
+Circus Helsinki employs two full-time and three half-time office workers.
+There are about 40 instructors and five board members.
+The school has a 600 square meter training facility in Helsinki and an additional 300 square meters in the same building for storage, offices, dressing rooms and lounge space.

 The school is part of a government-funded arts education program, which sets certain standards regarding the structure and quality of the tuition.
 Circus Helsinki provides education in tumbling, partner acrobatics, hand balancing, trampoline, chinese pole, aerial acrobatics and juggling.
 The school works daily from August to June.
 In addition to the scheduled classes, intensive courses and training camps are organized periodically in order to provide supplementary education and education also in disciplines which are outside of the curriculum, such as clowning and tight wire.